 District 7 FAQ

 Residents are responsible for maintaining the sidewalks in front of their homes.
-Nevertheless, the city is in the second year of a Citywide Sidewalk Improvements Project that is underway to repair all of the city sidewalks, with priorities placed on high pedestrian areas and accessibility.
+Nevertheless, the city is in the fifth year of a Citywide Sidewalk Improvements Project that is underway to repair all of the city sidewalks, with priorities placed on high pedestrian areas and accessibility.

 For residents who want a faster way to repair their sidewalk, Public Works has come up with a new “fast track” approach to accommodate them.
 The new Sidewalk Repair Reimbursement Program in an attempt to partner with property owners to share in the repair costs.
 The city will reimburse 50% of the repair cost (with a maximum of $8.00 per square foot) up to $1000 per frontage.
 Residents hire their own contractor to do the work, and get reimbursed after the work is complete.

 Below are the forms that must be completed – first to initiate the process and then to be reimbursed.

 Further questions about the program can be emailed to Sidewalks@cityofpasadena.net.

 Basic types of City services can be requested through the Pasadena Citizen Service Center.
 Whether it’s a pothole, a street light that is out, an abandoned item or Graffiti (just to name a few), the CSC makes it easy for you to submit a request and to resolve your issue quickly.
 The Citizen Service Center (CSC) is a centralized service to help Pasadena residents connect with their City.
 CSC is available via web, mobile app (download PasadenaCS) or phone (626-744-7311) to assist in answering questions about City programs, services and events.